chaudhryjunaid/setup-apple-silicon-mac/README.md

   ```
   xcode-select --install
   ```
-- If you need Xcode, please login to your apple account in AppStore and download/install Xcode.
+- (Optional) If you do need Xcode, please login to your apple account in AppStore and download/install Xcode.
 After Xcode installation completes, launch Xcode and accept the license agreement, then wait for it to install components.
 Then, set the command-line tools directory to point to Xcode:
   ```
   sudo xcode-select -s /Applications/Xcode.app/Contents/Developer
   ```